elsampsa/valkka-examples/docs/index.rst

 - Designed for massive video streaming : view and analyze simultaneously a large number of IP cameras
 - Recast the IP camera video streams to either multicast or unicast
 - Build graphical user interfaces with PyQt, interact machine vision with Qt's signal/slot system and build highly customized GUIs

+Take also a look at `this presentation <https://drive.google.com/file/d/19VXmhTYi19EKDlSorv-Tmd0gholeD9SJ>`_ to see some of the typical video streaming / machine vision problems libValkka can solve for you.

 This documentation is a quickstart for installing and developing with Valkka using the Python3 API.
 A Tutorial, a PyQt testsuite and some benchmarking results are provided.